Communication Studies Degree and Career Information

 Associate of Arts in Communications Studies

-An associate's degree program in communication studies explores the role of communications in the workplace and society.
+An associate's degree program in communications studies explores the role of communications in the workplace and society.
 The program focuses on the importance of oral, written and interpersonal communications in business, politics, media and personal relations.
 Students in the program work to develop critical thinking and writing skills, confidence with public speaking, and solutions for mediating conflicts and arguments.
-Candidates for the program are required to hold a high school diploma or GED certificate.

 Students learn to be effective communicators through coursework that teaches communication theory, methods for solving communications problems and techniques for directing communications in groups.
 Other study areas may include: